 The reason: millennials have risen in purchasing power, becoming the dominant driver of business and growth.
 Any business that market its products or services to this audience must adapt and develop innovative approaches to address dramatic shifts in customer behaviour, as well as the demands for mobile and social media.

-Yet personalisation is much more than tweaking a Marcom message or deploying a new CRM platform or technology.
+Yet personalisation in tourism marketing is much more than tweaking a Marcom message or deploying a new CRM platform or technology.
 It is all-inclusive, but in many cases, it also involves modifying an existing product or service, transforming it into an experience that resonates with millennials.

 When it comes to travel, millennials want exactly that.
 Today’s consumers are looking for a travel experience that is simultaneously immersive, engaging, inspiring and in some way transformational.
 For Destination marketing organisations, resorts, or tour operators, this means they must now push authentic local experiences more appealing and unique in order to attract visitors and draw them away from competitors.